strategineer/personal-website/content/blog/2025-01-23/index.md

 **speaks in cowboy voice**: What can I say, partner?
 I must have done something right because it felt so good.
 I'd do it again in a heartbeat --- don't you forget it.

-## Giving a demonic summoning tarot deck to a PC
+## Giving a powerful but fun item to a PC

 Spending some time with family one day after one of our roleplaying sessions, I stumbled on a deck of Tarot cards (Travis McHenry's Occult Tarot specifically) that was demon-themed --- each card had a demon on it with a summary of the demon's vibe and their "powers".